-The following Management Discussion & Analysis ("MD&A") of PowerBand Solutions Inc. (the "Company", "PowerBand") has been prepared and written to comply with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations and should be read in conjunction with the annual audited consolidated financial statements of the Company for the years ended December 31, 2023 and 2022, together with the notes thereto.
+The following Management Discussion & Analysis ("MD&A") of PowerBand Solutions Inc. (the "Company", "PowerBand") has been prepared and written to comply with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations and should be read in conjunction with the annual audited consolidated financial statements of the Company for the years ended December 31, 2023 and 2022, and the unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2024, together with the notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
 In the opinion of management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included.
-The results for the year ended December 31, 2023, are not necessarily indicative of the results that may be expected for any future period.
-Information contained herein is presented as at June 14, 2024, unless otherwise indicated.
+The results for the three and six months ended June 30, 2024, are not necessarily indicative of the results that may be expected for any future period.
+Information contained herein is presented as at August 19, 2024, unless otherwise indicated.

-The annual audited consolidated financial statements of the Company for the years ended December 31, 2023, and 2022, have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and interpretations of the IFRS Interpretations Committee.
+The unaudited condensed interim consolidated financial statements of the Company for the three and six months ended June 30, 2024, and 2023, have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and interpretations of the IFRS Interpretations Committee.
+The unaudited condensed interim consolidated financial statements have been prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting.